 - Certain medications

 Prevalence Of Obesity

-In the U.S., the data reported from a long-term study has measured thousands of Americans’ body sizes.
-This ongoing study has revealed that for those over age 20, more than 34 % of people are obese.
+In the U.S., according to the data from an ongoing long-term study supported by the CDC that has measured thousands of Americans’ body sizes have revealed that for those over age 20, more than 34 % of people are obese.
 A full 68% of them are overweight according to data from 2007-2008.
 For children ages 2-5, 10% of them are obese.
 Among kids between the ages of 6 and 11, 2% of them are obese.
 For adolescents, 18% are obese.

 In the last 20-25 years, the number of those affected by obesity has risen at an alarming rate.
-There has been an ongoing study by the CDC since 1985 to study changes in each state of their obesity prevalence.
-The study has found that:
+Since 1985 the CDC has supported an ongoing study, conducted on a yearly basis by state health departments to examine changes in obesity prevalence state to state, and has found the following: